muerrilla/stable-diffusion-NPW/README.md

 ## Limitations

-It doesn't work with DDIM, PLMS and UniPC samplers, because of the way they are implemented in the webui.
+Doesn't work with SDXL yet.

 ## More Comparisons and Stuff